-Grace Millane murder: Killer's actions 'inexcusable' but trial process 'miscarried'
+Grace Millane murder: Accused's actions 'inexcusable' but trial process 'miscarried'

 The Crown had argued the killer strangled Millane to death.
 His lawyers claimed the death was an accident which happened during rough sex.

-Today's hearing is being heard in the Court of Appeal at Auckland before Justice Stephen Kos Justice, Mark Cooper and Justice Patricia Courtney.
+Today's hearing is being heard in the Court of Appeal at Auckland before Justice Stephen Kos Justice Mark Cooper and Justice Patricia Courtney.

-Defence lawyer Rachel Reed opened the appeal by saying while her client had a right to the hearing, she would not be trying to justify his actions.
+Defence lawyer Rachel Reed opened the appeal by saying that while her client had a right to the hearing, she would not be trying to justify his actions.

 "I do not in any way seek to condone or excuse his actions after Miss Millane's death," she said.